 Attach Contact Paper

-Lay Foam Board on Shelves
+Lay Foam Board on your Pantry Shelves

 Lay the covered foam board onto the shelf.
 I used a few pieces of clear tape to anchor the front piece.
-Install another shelf and repeat the process until your pantry shelves are covered.
+Install another shelf and repeat the process until your kitchen pantry shelves are covered.
 Also, be careful of the pattern you choose.
 Mine doesn’t look as pretty as it did in the packaging.
 It’s almost old lady looking :/.
 Oh well!
 Better than the wire shelves!

 Click here to see how I used this foam board hack in our linen closet.